eslint/rfcs/designs/2018-relative-package-loading/README.md

 In this example, the end user's config extends `eslint-config-foo` and `eslint-config-bar`. `eslint-config-bar` extends `eslint-config-baz`. `eslint-config-foo` and `eslint-config-baz` both depend on versions of `eslint-plugin-react` (perhaps different versions, although this doesn't matter as far as resolution is concerned). `eslint-config-baz` also depends on `eslint-plugin-import`.

+In detail, a config is said to depend on a given shareable config if it's listed in the `extends` section.
+A config is said to depend on a given plugin if either (a) it's listed in the `plugins` section, or (b) one of the plugin's configs is listed in the `extends` section.

 #### Details of hierarchical rule name resolution

 * Each reference to a plugin rule in a config consists of three parts: a *config scope* (i.e. a list of configs), a plugin name, and a rule name.